Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Acknowledgments

-This work was supported in part by the National Key Research and Development Program of China (Grant No. 2024YFA1611003); the Research Fund of Baoshan University (BYKY202305); Yunnan Fundamental Research Projects (Grant No. 202401AU070035); the Fundamental Research Funds for the Central Universities, China (Grant No. CCNU19QN029); the National Natural Science Foundation of China (Grant No. 61873104); the 111 Project 2.0 (Grant No. BP0820038); and the self-determined research funds of CCNU from the colleges’ basic research and operation of MOE.
+This work was supported in part by the National Key Research and Development Program of China (Grant No. 2024YFA1611003), the Fundamental Research Funds for the Central Universities (XJ2026002701), the Natural Science Foundation of Fujian Province (Grant No.2026J0011623), the Research Fund of Baoshan University (BYKY202305); Yunnan Fundamental Research Projects (Grant No. 202401AU070035); the Fundamental Research Funds for the Central Universities, China (Grant No. CCNU19QN029); the National Natural Science Foundation of China (Grant No. 61873104); the 111 Project 2.0 (Grant No. BP0820038); and the self-determined research funds of CCNU from the colleges’ basic research and operation of MOE.